-Name Re- turn Description readAnd- Write(that,addre Make that readable and writable at address and placed at bitOffset in the word readMulti- 588,011011 set) Word(that,addre ess) Create the memory mapping to read that from 'address'. : If that is bigger than one word it extends the register on followings addresses writeMulti- , Word(that,addre ss) Create the memory mapping to write that at 'address'.: If that is bigger than one word it extends the register on followings addresses cre- T Create a write only register of type dataType at address and placed at bitOffset ateWriteOnly(da ataType,a didréhs, bit Odfset) createRead- T Create a read write register of type dataType at address and placed at bitOffset Write(dataType, address, bittOfficety ord create- Flow[T Create a writable Flow register of type dataType at address and placed at AndDrive- bitOffset in the word Flow(dataType, address,b itOffset) drive(that,addre ss,bitOff setDrive that with a register writable at address placed at bitOffset in the word driveAn- Drive that with a register writable and readable at address placed at bitOffset dRead(that,addr ess,bitOt drive- Emit on that a transaction when a write happen at address by using data placed at Flow(that,addre ss,bitOff se b )itOffset in the word readStreamNon Blocking Read that and consume the transaction when a read happen at address. valid <= validBitOffset bit validBitOffset,p ayloadBi to a payload BitOffset+widthOf(payload) downto payload BitOffset doBitsAccumulation (that,address,bit Instanciate an internal register which at each cycle do: Clear OnRead reg := reg that Then when a read occur, the register is cleared.
-This register is readable at address (, and placed at bitOffset in the word
+Name Re- Description 4 A 4 turn Mala that and additional amisable at a literature and alread at his occurs in the readAnd- saa b itOff Make that readable and writable at address and placed at bitOffset in the Write(that,addre ss,ditOii SON/OTCI Word(that,addre ree) word(mat,addre 33) Create the memory mapping to read that from 'address' .: If that is bigger than one word it extends the register on followings addresses writeMulti- Word(that,addre ss) Create the memory mapping to write that at 'address'.: If that is bigger than one word it extends the register on followings addresses cre- Т Create a write only register of type dataType at address and placed at didress.
+Shift Offise tin the word createRead- Т Create a read write register of type dataType at address and placed at - pitalfset in the word create- Create a writable Flow register of type dataType at address and placed at AndDrive- 110[1 bitOffset in the word Flow(dataType, address.b drive(that,address,bitOffsetDrive that with a register writable at address placed at bitOffset in the word driveAn- , Drive that with a register writable and readable at address placed at bitOffset dRead(that,addr ess,bitOf drive- Emit on that a transaction when a write happen at address by using data placed at Flow(that,addre ss,bitOffs et)itOffset in the word Read that and consume the transaction when a read happen at address. readStreamNon Blocking that; address, and consume the transaction when a read happen at address. valid <= validBitOffset bit validBitOffset,pa ayloadBit Omyload <= payloadBitOffset+widthOf(payload) downto payloadBitOffset do Dito A con1- tion A = 4 Instanciate an internal register which at each cycle do : Clear Unicead dobitsAccumula uonAna reg := reg that (41-4-4) 000.04) Then when a read occur, the register is cleared.
+This register is readable at address (that,address,bit Oliset) and placed at bitOffset in the word 1 current component), it do a callback that should be implemented by classes that extends it.
+The implementation of this callback should implement the hardware corresponding to all primitives collected.

 About BusSlaveFactoryDelayed, it's still an abstract class, but it capture each primitives (BusSlaveFactoryElement) calls into a data-model.
 This datamodel is one list that contain all primitives, but also a HashMap that link each address used to a list of primitives that are using it.
-Then when they all are collected (at the end of the current component), it do a callback that should be implemented by classes that extends it.
-The implementation of this callback should implement the hardware corresponding to all primitives collected.
+Then when they all are collected (at the end of the

-15.1.3 Implementation
+17.1.3 Implementation